Note-Hive/Overview/README.md

 🔨🔨🔨 Contributing for Beginners Level
    1. Have three tabs opened in your browser.
    2. Duplicate the GitHub tab.
-   3. Click the html file you want to edit.
+   3. Click the .html file you want to edit.
    4. Hit the "." or dot button on your keyboard.
    5. It will direct you to a GitHub Development Environment.
    6. Edit the .html file you want to work on.